Energy-Based Model for Accurate Estimation of Shapley Values in Feature Attribution: Case studies

 \subsubsection{Ablation study}

 An ablation study is performed to reflect the performance of EmSHAP on different standardized models, which involves the combinations of vanilla EBM, the GRU network, and the dynamic masking mechanism.

-Table~\ref{table5} presents the feature attribution performance and runtime under different cases.
-As is shown in Table~\ref{table5}, although EmSHAP requires more time for training, it demonstrates superior performance in terms of SIC AUC metric.
-More specifically, the vanilla EBM yields the worst performance, by gradually adding the dynamic masking mechanism and GRU network, the performance increases.
+The detailed results are reported in Appendix~E (Table~E5), which presents both feature attribution performance and runtime across different model configurations.
+As shown in Table~E5, although EmSHAP requires more time for training, it demonstrates superior performance in terms of the SIC AUC metric.
+More specifically, the vanilla EBM yields the lowest performance, but by gradually adding the dynamic masking mechanism and GRU network, the performance increases.
 This clearly shows that the combined effect of these mechanisms contributes to the better performance of EmSHAP.